meta-llama/llama-stack/docs/source/distributions/selection.md

   - {dockerhub}`distribution-tgi` ([Guide](self_hosted_distro/tgi))
   - {dockerhub}`distribution-nvidia` ([Guide](self_hosted_distro/nvidia))

-- **Are you running on a "regular" desktop or laptop ?** We suggest using the ollama templte for quick prototyping and get started without having to worry about needing GPUs.
+- **Are you running on a "regular" desktop or laptop ?** We suggest using the ollama template for quick prototyping and get started without having to worry about needing GPUs.
   - {dockerhub}`distribution-ollama` ([link](self_hosted_distro/ollama))

 - **Do you have an API key for a remote inference provider like Fireworks, Together, etc.?**  If so, we suggest: